 The project will seek specific resource recovery exemptions (RRE) from the EPA as required.
-Currently, GLC possess one RRE and RRO for the reuse of tunnel spoil on site, given certain criteria are fulfilled prior.
+Currently, GLC possess two RRE and RRO's, which permit the reuse of tunnel spoil and Parramatta station box excavated material on site, given certain criteria are fulfilled prior.